ymuv1/QuantumOptics.jl/docs/source/tutorial/tutorial.rst

     J = [embed(b, 1, a)]
     tout, ρt = timeevolution.master(T, ψ0, H, J; Gamma=[κ])

 Alternatively, one can use the MCWF method to analyze the time evolution of the system.
-Physically, it can be interpreted as an experimental setup where every photon leaving the cavity is meassured by a photon counter, thereby projecting the system onto the state :math:`| \psi\rangle \rightarrow a |\psi\rangle`.
+Physically, it can be interpreted as an experimental setup where every photon leaving the cavity is measured by a photon counter, thereby projecting the system onto the state :math:`| \psi\rangle \rightarrow a |\psi\rangle`.
 This leads to a coherent time evolution according to a Schrödinger equation interrupted by jumps at certain random points in time.

 .. code-block:: julia